[Analysis] Why the EU anti-money laundering list is so short

 Getting personal

-But for the British academic, who recently wrote a paper on EU financial governance, things could be a bit cleaner if more individuals were held accountable despite the political and systemic complexities.
+But for Demetriades, who recently wrote an academic paper on EU financial governance, things could be a bit cleaner if more individuals were held accountable despite the political and systemic complexities.

-"We should use the law to impose sanctions on individuals," he said, referring to top bankers caught in the act.
+"We should use the law to impose sanctions on individuals," Demetriades said, referring to top bankers caught in the act.

-"What's the point of imposing fines on big financial institutions, if they just set aside more money in their budget for that and keep doing what they're doing?," he added.
+"What's the point of imposing fines on big financial institutions, if the banks just set aside more money in their budget for that, and keep doing what they're doing?", he added.

 "In the financial crisis [in 2008], not enough people were charged.
 We would have fewer of these problems if we had more personal accountability," Demetriades said.

-The EU should take a more targeted approach by "going after the [criminal] money trail, not the fiscal paradises," Koutouzis said.
+The EU should take a more targeted approach by "going after the [criminal] money trail, not the fiscal paradises," Koutouzis advised.

 It should also impose visa bans and asset freezes on foreign individuals guilty of egregious corruption, Browder has advocated.